Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity: Scattering analysis for quantized linear transport

 \subsection{Boundary conditions}

 To address the scattering problem, we need to specify the boundary condition at the junction interface where the SC$_N$ region meets the KFP region.
 Because the up/down-stream modes of different regions correspond to different rotations of the original basis $(\phi_1, \phi_2)$, the way to deduce the boundary condition is to go back to the original basis and analyze the corresponding equation of motion.
-The generic Lagrangian is
+The Lagrangian of interest is

-where $\xi(x)$ is the random disorder coupling along the entire edge.
-Here we have used a spatially dependent velocity matrix $v_{ij}(x)$ such that it is discontinuous at the junction interface at $x=0$ and $x=L$, such that the corresponding interaction parameter $g(x)$, see Eq. \eqref{eq: def_g} and Eq. \eqref{app_eq: Lambda and g_def2}, takes different fixed-point values (c.f.
+where $\mathcal{O}_{q,p} \equiv e^{i(3q+p)\phi_1+i(3q+3p)\phi_2}$.
+We consider a spatially dependent velocity matrix $v_{ij}(x)$ such that it is discontinuous at the junction interface at $x=0$ and $x=L$, such that the corresponding interaction parameter $g(x)$, see Eq. \eqref{eq: def_g} and Eq. \eqref{app_eq: Lambda and g_def2}, takes different fixed-point values (c.f.
 Eq. \eqref{app_eq: gfixed}): $g(x)=g_0$ in the KFP regions $x<0$ and $x>L$, and $g(x)=g_N$ in the SC$_N$ region $0<x<L$.
-The parameters $m_{1,2}(x) \in \mathbb{Z}$ are defined to be (varying discontinuously at the interfaces)
+Correspondingly, the renormalization group flow (c.f.
+Sec. \ref{sec: RG}) is such that the disorder coupling $\xi_0(x)$ flows to zero for $0<x<L$ (where $\xi_N(x)$ flows to strong coupling), while $\xi_N(x)$ flows to zero for $x<0$ or $x>L$ (where $\xi_0(x)$ flows to strong coupling).